glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am currently a senior at Columbia University pursuing a B.A. in Biophysics.
+I earned my B.A. in Biophysics at Columbia University.
 I grew up in New York City and love going to college here as well.
 Before joining the lab, I was a Rosetta Intern at the Schoeder Lab in Leipzig, Germany.
 I became fascinated by computational methods to engineer binder proteins with the potential use for therapeutics.
-At the Glasgow lab, I am excited to work on PARROTS, a pipeline to rapidly engineer antiviral therapeutics and experimentally test binders.
+At the Glasgow lab, I am working on PARROTS, a pipeline to rapidly engineer antiviral therapeutics and experimentally test binders.
 Outside of the lab, I enjoy exploring museums, going to concerts, traveling, and hiking.
 +++
 email: eca2133 [at] columbia [dot] edu
 ````